VVsmileyx/MetaGO/README.md

 - Notice:

-  (1) If you choose 'MATRIX' in option -I, you should not choose the following options: -F, -K, -m, -U, -Z.
+  (1) If you choose 'MATRIX' in option -I, you should not choose the following options: -F, -K, -m, -U, -Z.Furthermore, the input file(files) must be 'tuple_union_x' (x=1,2,...,n; n is the number in option '-P',and if n=1, the input file's name is 'tuple_union') in the floder you choose in option '-O',which are the results of running the program last time with chooseing 'RAW' in option '-I', and you should remove or change the path of the following folders: 'filter_sparse_x','AUC_filtered_down_x','Chi2_filtered_down_x','WR_filtered_down_x'(x=1,2,...,n; n is the number in option '-P') or 'filter_sparse','AUC_filtered_down','Chi2_filtered_down','WR_filtered_down' if n=1.
   (2) If you choose 'AUC' in option -W, you should not choose -C, and you should not choose -A when you choose 'chi2-test' in option -W.

 #### 3.1.2 Examples:
+##### 3.1.2.1 InputData is the text of the list of sequencing files
+If the input file you selected is the text of the list of sequencing files with .fa, .fa.gz, .fq, .fq.gz and .sra formats(choose 'RAW' in option '-I'), the following examples can be used.
-(1)*`$ bash-3.2$ bash GOES.sh –F FileList.txt –N 25 –M 25 –K 10 –m 1 –P 4 –A 0.8 –X 0.01 –L 0.8 –W AUC –O /home/usr/GOES/ -Z`*
+(1)*`$ bash-3.2$ bash GOES.sh -I RAW –F FileList.txt –N 25 –M 25 –K 10 –m 1 –P 4 –A 0.8 –X 0.01 –L 0.8 –W AUC –O /home/usr/GOES/ -Z`*
 (The input file is Filelist.txt , there are 25 samples in group 1 and 20 samples in group 2, the tuple length is 10 and the mininum tuple frequency is 1.All tuple files are split into 4 slices.
 The filter function is AUC and the threshold of AUC-test Wilcoxon test and Logical regression are 0.8 0.01 and 0.8 separately.
 All Intermediate files are not saved.
 The union matrix files are not saved except the files that after filtering by AUC, and all saved files are preserved in /home/usr/GOES/)
-(2)*`$ bash-3.2$ bash test.sh –F fileList.txt –N 25 –M 25 –K 10 –m 1 –T 0.01 –C 0.01 –W TK –O /home/usr/GOES/ -S –U –Z`*
+(2)*`$ bash-3.2$ bash test.sh -I RAW –F fileList.txt –N 25 –M 25 –K 10 –m 1 –T 0.01 –C 0.01 –W TK –O /home/usr/GOES/ -S –U –Z`*
 (The input file is filelist.txt , there are 25 samples in group 1 and 20 samples in group 2, the tuple length is 10 and the min tuple frequency is 1.
 The filter function is T-test and chi2-test and don’t save any Intermediate files but save the union matrix files that without any filtering and save the union matrix files that after filtering high-sparse features and all saved files are perserved in /home/usr/GOES/ )

+#### 3.1.2.2 InputData is matrix
+If the input file you selected is the matix of union, the following examples can be used.
+(1)*`$ bash-3.2$ bash GOES.sh -I MATRIX –N 25 –M 25 –P 4 –A 0.8 –X 0.01 –L 0.8 –W AUC –O /home/usr/GOES/ `*
+(The input file is matrix of union without any filtering in /home/usr/GOES/, which named "tuple_union_1","tuple_union_2","tuple_union_3","tuple_union_4", there are 25 samples in group 1 and 20 samples in group 2.The number of input files is the 4.
+The filter function is AUC and the threshold of AUC-test Wilcoxon test and Logical regression are 0.8 0.01 and 0.8 separately.All saved files are preserved in /home/usr/GOES/)
 ### 3.2 Input file
+#### 3.2.1 InputData is the text of the list of sequencing files

+- Description

   The input file is the text of the list of sequencing files with .fa, .fa.gz, .fq, .fq.gz and .sra formats.
 All the training samples are list with complete path and the samples belong to same group must arrange together. (e.g. line1 to linek of the list belongs to group 1 and linek+1 to lineN belongs to group 2)

-Example：The input file is Filelist.txt
+- Example：The input file is Filelist.txt

   *`$ cat filelist.txt`*
   `/home/…/H1.fasta`